-Did you know that not all poles in our service territory are owned by Newfoundland Power?
-Newfoundland Power and Bell Aliant share pole ownership throughout the island portion of the province.
+Not all poles in our service territory are owned by Newfoundland Power.
+We share pole ownership with Bell Aliant throughout the island portion of the province.
 Each utility is responsible for tree trimming in their respective areas.
 Please use the pole ownership map below to determine who to contact for your tree trimming needs around poles and high voltage lines.

 NEVER ATTEMPT TO TRIM TREES YOURSELF!